GaryBuiltit/Drooli_Flutter_Daycare_App/README.md

 ## Overview

-This is a app built for daycare centers to manage their facilities.
+This is an app built for daycare centers to manage their facilities.
 There's a parent side to have access to and manage all their child info and records, communicate back and forth with the center and make payments.
 There is also a admin/center side where they can track enrolled kids, their info, papaerwork and communicate with parents.
 Center would also be able to acpture and track tuition payments as well.

 ### Screenshot

 ![](./assets/images/drooli%20site%20mockup.svg)

-### Built with
+## Built with

 - [cloud_firestore: ^4.3.1](https://pub.dev/packages/cloud_firestore)
 - [firebase_auth: ^4.2.5](https://pub.dev/packages/firebase_auth)